RSS

 interpret a sentence.
 The first one is not suitable for handicapped people.

-Usually they are build as extension on top of passive captchas.
+Usually, they are built as an extension on top of passive captchas.
 We first validate the passive one.
 If the form is OK, we then validate the user input.
 If validation passes we render the captcha valid.

 But other ones could be used as well – simply by changing configuration settings.